 Advisors can honor the commitment and effort PDP participants put into becoming a better educator by allowing them the time and space to fully participate in the PDP (i.e. by avoiding time conflicts during the two Institutes and the teaching experience - see next page), and showing interest in what they learn and how they will apply it to their teaching.
 Advisors can also help find opportunities for their grad student/postdoc to present the unit they designed within their research group, department or possibly in a conference setting.
-Finally, advisors who are fully supportive of the PDP experience can spread the word to their colleagues.
+Finally, advisors can spread the word to their colleagues.